newatoms/guides/turn-a-pitch-into-a-publishable-blog-post/readme.md

 * Did it fulfill the goal of the user story for whom it was intended?
 * Is it better than what we had before (did it add value)?
-* Did it not create confusion?
-(Within the blog post or in other blog posts)
+* Did it not create confusion (Within the blog post or in other blog posts)?
 * Can it stand on its own?

 ## How to execute a pitch